-An empirical investigation into the effects of monetary and non-monetary rewards and recognition on motivation with respect to lower level employees in the retail industry suggested that a well designed motivational reward structure is the leadership and management‘s most potent device for building organizational commitment and loyalty.
+An empirical investigation into the effects of monetary and non-monetary rewards and recognition on motivation concerning lower-level employees in the retail industry suggested that a well designed motivational reward structure is the leadership and management‘s most potent device for building organizational commitment and loyalty.
 Once you have successfully done that, you have immortalized the moment forever - a bit like what memes do in the marketing space.
-Question is, should that reward be in cash, or in kind?
+Question is, should that reward be in cash, or in-kind?

 Sure, You can lead a Horse to the Water, BUT…

 In their research, Arnolds and Venter (2007) stated that - despite firms spending billions every year on incentives - there is a huge crisis of motivation in most large corporations.
-In their survey, Ellis and Pennington, while admitting that direct financial rewards could attract talent, their deeper impact on motivation was usually short lived.
-Scrutinies by Locke on the four methods of motivating lower level employees ranked money only at number two, not on top as many would have expected.
-In fact, there are empirical results to confirm that non-monetary rewards and recognition feature right on top of the list when it comes to lower level employees.
+In their survey, Ellis and Pennington, while admitting that direct financial rewards could attract talent, their deeper impact on motivation was usually short-lived.
+Scrutinies by Locke on the four methods of motivating lower-level employees ranked money only at number two, not on top as many would have expected.
+There are empirical results to confirm that non-monetary rewards and recognition feature right on top of the list when it comes to lower-level employees.
 Slater, of course, altogether dismisses the assumption - that everybody wants money –as propaganda merely reflecting the mindset and conditioning of the privileged and the wealthy.

-And Armstrong has gone even further with the interesting observation that the more we use rewards, the less employees tend to value the actual work that fetches those rewards : The focus, it seemed, shifts from the ‘result of the work’ to the ‘result of the result’, diminishing outcome quality and eroding even genuine levels of passion (intrinsic motivation) which the individual might have started out with.
+And Armstrong has gone even further with the interesting observation that the more we use rewards, the fewer employees tend to value the actual work that fetches those rewards: The focus, it seemed, shifts from the ‘result of the work’ to the ‘result of the result’, diminishing outcome quality and eroding even genuine levels of passion (intrinsic motivation) which the individual might have started with.

-What most of these academicians seem to be saying, is this : If you have enough dough, you can lure a horse to come to the water.
-Why, you may even be able to make it drink.
+What most of these academicians seem to be saying, is this: If you have enough dough, you can lure a horse to come to the water.
+Why you may even be able to make it drink.
 But you won’t be able to make it enjoy the experience.
 Or come back for a second sip.
-Instead, theorists like to point out to the pull-factor of less tangible incentives such as a job that challenges the intellect, constructive feedback that lets one get better at work and opportunities to purse one’s interests - as powerful motivational triggers to engage workers.
+Instead, theorists like to point out the pull-factor of less tangible incentives such as a job that challenges the intellect, constructive feedback that lets one get better at work and opportunities to pursue one’s interests - as powerful motivational triggers to engage workers.

 What are the Disadvantages of Monetary Rewards?